cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 end;
 ```

-If the `when` clause contains an expression that evaluates to `null` or zero (as opposed to a `null` or zero literal), strict comparison isn't used.
+If the `when null` clause is not used, or the `when` clause contains an expression that evaluates to `null` or zero (as opposed to a `null` or zero literal), `null` and zero are not distinguished by the case statement.

+While the [Case Switching optimization](SYNTAX-6-OPTIMIZATIONS.markdown#case-switching) can alter case expressions heavily, the original behavior described here is preserved.

 ### Additional considerations